project-gemmi/gemmi/docs/install.rst

 Fortran and C bindings
 ----------------------

-The Fortran bindings are in early stage and are not documented yet.
+The Fortran bindings are in an early stage and are not documented yet.
 They use the ISO_C_BINDING module introduced in Fortran 2003 and `shroud <https://github.com/LLNL/shroud>`_.
-You may see the `fortran/` directory to know what to expect.
+You can check the `fortran/` directory to see what to expect.
-This directory contains Makefile -- run make to built the bindings.
+This directory contains a Makefile -- run make to build the bindings.
-(They are currently not integrated with the cmake build.)
+(They are currently not integrated with the CMake build.)

 ..
  The bindings and usage examples can be compiled with CMake::